Black History Month

 As a community dedicated to diversity, equity and inclusion, we are proud to celebrate Black History Month each year by fostering and sharing the history, achievements and contributions of African Americans in Fredericksburg and beyond.

 We invite you to celebrate with us in our local Black history here in Fredericksburg.
-Share in our notable Black stories.
+Share in our notable Black American stories.
 Support our local Black-owned businesses.
-Find events and ways to get involved in celebrating online.
-And read about the importance of Black families and the rich resources available on the national websites also linked below.
+Find events and ways to get involved.

 About Black History Month